Here's everything else you need to know about Specific Learning Disability

 Learning disabilities is an umbrella term that refers to the following specific learning disorders in children.

-Dyslexia: Dyslexia in children is characterised by a difficulty with reading.
+Dyslexia: Dyslexia in children is characterized by difficulty with reading.
 They find it hard to associate the letters they see on a page with the sounds they make due to which they can’t read something fluently and effortlessly.

 The signs of dyslexia can be seen in children even before they start learning to read.
 It is often seen that people with the condition will have difficulty breaking down spoken words into syllables as well.
-Children in kindergarten won’t be able to learn to recognise and write letters as quickly as their peers.
-Besides, dyslexic individuals may also have troubles with spelling and accuracy.
+Children in kindergarten won’t be able to learn to recognize and write letters as quickly as their peers.
+Besides, dyslexic individuals may also have trouble with spelling and accuracy.

 Dysgraphia: In dysgraphia, a child’s handwriting ability and motor skills are affected.
 They will have difficulty with writing, the spacing between words, grammar, spatial planning on paper, punctuation, etc.

 Dyscalculia: Dyscalculia is a specific learning disability that affects a child’s ability to learn number–related concepts and perform mathematical calculations using its functions and symbols.

 For the appropriate diagnosis of specific learning disabilities, several types of tests are conducted, which include

 - Intelligence tests: Intelligence tests including the Wechsler Preschool and Primary Scale of Intelligence (WIPPSI), Differential Abilities Scales (DAS), Wechsler Intelligence Scale for Children (WISC), etc.

 - Achievement tests: Such as the Wide Range Achievement Test (WRAT), Woodcock-Johnson Tests of Achievement (WJ), etc.

 - Visual-motor integration tests: These include the Developmental Test of Visual-Motor Integration and the Bender Visual Motor Integration.